AngeloGalav/image-processing-and-computer-vision/2023-05-22 - CNNs in depth, receptive field, stride & padding, pooling layers.md

 - _The number of __output channels__ is equal to the __number of kernels___.

 ##### Non-linearity for CNNs
-We have seen that _convolutional layers_ can be interpreted as a constrained form of _linear layers_, [[2023-05-18 - Intro to CNN#Convolution as matrix multiplication|here]].
+We have seen that _convolutional layers_ can be interpreted as a constrained form of _linear layers_, [[2023-05-18 - BoW, Activation Function, CNN#Convolution as matrix multiplication|here]].
 Hence, they follow the same rule: to meaningfully compose them, we need to _insert_ __non-linear activation__ __functions__ between them.

 ## Relationship between spatial dimensions